jorruior/RuizOrera_etal_2024/README.md

 In addition, the published software ORFquant (https://github.com/lcalviell/ORFquant), PRICE (https://github.com/erhard-lab/price), and RiboseQC (https://github.com/lcalviell/Ribo-seQC) were installed to predict open reading frames.
 Finally, these python packages are required: Biopython (1.78), pyliftover (0.4)

 ## Data
 The data generated in this study is uploaded in the European Nucleotide Archive (ENA) repository, under accession PRJEB65856.
+Other files, such as transcript and genome annotations and sequences, can be found in Ensembl (version 98 was used in this study).

 ## 1. Mapping
 This folder contains a series of scripts to filter and map all generated RNA-seq and Ribo-seq data, and create the corresponding indexes.
 Please look at pipeline.sh to follow the different steps to map the reads to each species genome: